 While we got our start in building direct to consumer experiences, we are now working on simplifying the process of distribution and delivery of genomic information for physicians, for health systems, for labs, and for pharmaceutical companies.

-We are striving to be the integral “layer” of technology that brings together all of the components that help our industry deliver on the promise of precision medicine.
+We are striving to be the integral “layer” of technology that brings together all of the components that help our industry deliver on the promise of precision and personalized medicine.
 We are powering large scale programs within health systems that want to offer genetic testing to members and thinking through how to make sure these test results are acted upon.
 Through our partnership with the Innovation Institute, we are making results of genetic testing ordered on the platform available in the electronic health record and including their own physicians in the process.

 The core components of our platform can be useful in many scenarios where patient engagement is key to the success of a program.
 For example, we recently partnered with a lab that is enrolling patients in a multicenter study.
 This lab is tasked with finding physician groups to participate, educating them on the testing process, gathering consent from patients, and a whole host of other tasks that lead to this being a very complex workflow.